Actors Touring Company produces international contemporary theatre that travels – making the global, local and the local, global.

 General Manager

-Juliana Bearse (she/her) is a theatre maker and administrator from the US.
+Juliana Bearse (she/her) is a theatre maker and producer from the New York.
 She received her Bachelor of Fine arts from the University of Connecticut.

 Before moving to London, she worked professionally in New York in both administrative and creative roles in theatre, arts access, and community support.